By: Langdon Kessner ‘17

 Arts and Life Editor

-- Star Wars: Episode VIII – The Last Jedi – An obvious choice, but with good reason.
+- Star Wars: Episode VIII – The Last Jedi – An obvious choice, but with good reason, lately I have been getting info on which country has the best shows on netflix and I’ve found amazing results.
 No film this year will receive as much hype or scrutiny as this will.
 Everybody saw Episode VII, so what’s the next one going to be?
 I really wish I had more to say, but it’s Star Wars, what else is there to say?
 If you’re one of the very few who has never seen Star Wars, check it out and see what all the fuss is about.

 - Blade Runner 2049 – It has been, what, 30 years since the first Blade Runner?
 That is enough time for a sequel.
 You can say you’re tired of them, and I would even agree.
 But at least it has Ryan Gosling and they brought back Harrison Ford.
 It is also Blade Runner, one of the best science-fiction films of all-time.
 The film is being directed by Denis Villenueve, director of Prisoners (2013), Sicario (2015), and Arrival (2016).
 All three of those films are excellent, and given the clout with Blade Runner, this is definitely one to keep an eye on.